meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp-environment-create.md

 subcommand: environment
 ---

-# mesheryctl exp environment create
+# meshplayctl exp environment create

 Create a new environments